Root Canal Treatment in New York City

 Call (332) 334-8290 today to learn more!

-A:Most patients report tooth nerve pain before the root canal as bacteria damage the structures of the inner tooth and infiltrate large nerves, causing root canal infection.
+Do Root Canals Hurt?Most patients report tooth nerve pain before the root canal as bacteria damage the structures of the inner tooth and infiltrate large nerves, causing root canal infection.
 Root canal pain is less common, but insufficient numbing can cause pain during the procedure.

 Pain can occur following root canal treatment if some bacteria remain, or an injury such as tooth root fracture exists.
 Throbbing pain after root canal treatment might be the result of damage caused by an infection that remains after a root canal and dental crown placement.